 Sponsored Research at CSDE

 CSDE offers outstanding research infrastructure and a broadly collaborative environment.
-In addition, affiliates who submit funding applications through CSDE will receive 2% of the indirect costs generated by the award.
-Our agreement with the College of Arts & Sciences also allows us to pass through 10% to either the home department of a PI within the College of Arts & Sciences or to the college or school of a PI outside of Arts & Sciences.
+In addition, affiliates who submit funding applications through CSDE will receive 2% of the 25% of the indirect costs generated by the award that CSDE receives.
+Our agreement with the College of Arts & Sciences also allows us to pass through 10% of the 25% of indirect costs to either the home department of a PI within the College of Arts & Sciences or to the college or school of a PI outside of Arts & Sciences.
 You can learn more about this policy in “Indirect Cost Return” below.

 Principal investigators (PIs) and their departments will also benefit from the Center’s dedicated administrative service.
-We have three full-time staff members trained to assist with each stage in a grant’s life cycle.
-In addition to aid with the steps described in “Application Process” below, CSDE also offers other grant services—click below for more information.
+We have three full-time staff members to assist with each stage in a grant’s life cycle.
+In addition to aid with the steps described in “Application Process” below, CSDE also offers administrative support to manage your grant.
 Our experience with many different sponsor types and award mechanisms ensures efficient, attentive help with every grant presented to us.

 CSDE, among other organized research units in the Division of Social Sciences, has been given the task of providing some or all of the following services: